MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/LocalFunctionality/Canada/sales-tax-goods-services.md

 ---
-title: Sales Tax in Canada| Microsoft Docs
+title: Sales Tax in Canada
-description: Learn about local sales tax and goods and services tax in Canada.
+description: Learn about how to report local sales tax, and goods and services tax in Canada.
 services: project-madeira
 documentationcenter: ''
 author: edupont04